XFRCollective/ia-xfr/README.md

 ## Dependencies

-These scripts were written for Unix, specifically MAC/Terminal.
-Install programs in the order they are listed.
+These scripts were written for Unix, specifically macOS.
+Open terminal and install programs in the order they are listed.

 - homebrew https://brew.sh/, or, if already installed `brew upgrade`
 - python `brew install python` (or `brew upgrade python` if already install, you'll want to be on python3)